iysz18/Etch-a-Sketch/README.md

 * Option to disable/enable the outlines of the pixels

+* A button that erases coloring of each pixel

 ## What's done:
 * [X] Prompt to enter a desired grid dimension between 0 - 100.